One-Eye, Two-Eyes, and Three-Eyes: Synopsis

-A woman had three daughters: The eldest only had single eye in the middle of her forehead, the second was common like ordinary people, the third was also common; but, she has two eyes on the sides of her head and a third in the middle of her forehead because she has three eyes.
-Her mother and sisters scorned Little Two Eyes because she was like other people and treated her badly, leaving her only their leftovers to eat.
+A woman had three daughters: The eldest daughter only had single eye in the middle of her forehead, the second daughter was common like ordinary people, the youngest daughter had two eyes on the sides of her head and one eye in the middle of her forehead.
+Her mother and sisters scorned Little Two Eyes because she was like other people.
+They treated her badly, leaving her only their leftovers to eat.

 One day Little Two Eyes was sent to the field to tend to the goat, she sat down and cried as she had been given so little to eat and when she looked up a woman was standing beside her.
 The woman asked her why she was crying.
 Little Two Eyes explained and the wise woman told her to say to the goat Little goat, bleat.

 Little table, appear A beautifully spread table would stand before her, and Little Two Eyes could eat as much as she wanted.
 The woman then told Little Two Eyes that when she had had enough to eat she simply had to say Little goat, bleat.

 Little table, away and the table would vanish.
 The wise woman then left and Little Two Eyes spoke the words the woman had told her would summon the table, and to her surprise there it stood.
 Little Two Eyes ate until she was full and said the words the woman told her would make the table disappear, and immediately it was all gone.
 Little Two Eyes returned home in the evening and found the plate of leftovers her sisters had left for her, but she did not touch it.